ConceptaNjolima/MyTNTResources/Week 1/Intro to web apps.md

        * TypeScript is a superset of JavaScript.

 5. Demo w3schools.com
-     * References - summarize what the languages do
+     * References - summarizes what the languages do
      * Tutorials - learning paths
      * Examples - sample code for more complex properties, features, and functions